forcedotcom/ConnectApiHelper/README.md

 If you need to use API versions 32.0, 33.0, or 34.0, use the one that's in the `v32-v34` directory.
 These API versions do not support rich text segments.

 If you need to use API version 35.0, use the one that's in the `v35` directory.

+If you need to use API versions 36.0 to 42.0 inclusive, use the one that's in the `v36-v42` directory.
+These API versions do not support record links.